sgroel/racktables/README.md

 backend along with a graphical front end to provide detailed views of your rackspace and equipment.
 This documentation is given as a reference to deploy RackTables on a RHEL based 7.0 Linux distribution.
-The original documentation can be found at the respective links at [project's web-site](http://racktables.org).
+The original documentation can be found at the respective links at the [project's web-site](http://racktables.org).

 # How This Clone is Different
 This clone is for use by Clemson University Information Technology.
 It has been